ZooFarming/zoo-keeper-docs/pages/manual/zoorena.en.md

 It is not possible for a contest to end in a draw.

-The option to access and read the rules is also available from the same screen.
+The option to access and read the rules is also available from the clan selection screen.

 ## Boosting Clan Power